-CAUTION: Use extreme care when making changes in Setup Utility (BIOS).
-Errors can prevent the computer from operating properly.

-NOTE: To start Setup Utility, your computer must be in notebook mode and you must use the keyboard attached to your notebook.
-The on-screen keyboard, which displays in tablet mode, cannot access Setup Utility.

-- 1. Start Setup Utility (BIOS):

-- Computers or tablets with keyboards:

-- ▲ Turn on or restart the computer, quickly press esc, and then press f10.

-- Tablets without keyboards:

-- 1. Turn on or restart the tablet, and then quickly hold down the volume down button.

-Turn on or restart the tablet, and then quickly hold down the Windows button.

-- 2. Tap f10. - 2.
+- CAUTION: Use extreme care when making changes in Setup Utility (BIOS).
+Errors can prevent the computer from operating properly. - NOTE: To start Setup Utility, your computer must be in notebook mode and you must use the keyboard attached to your notebook.
+The on-screen keyboard, which displays in tablet mode, cannot access Setup Utility. - 1.
+Start Setup Utility (BIOS): - Computers or tablets with keyboards: - Turn on or restart the computer, quickly press esc, and then press f10. - Tablets without keyboards: - 1.
+Turn on or restart the tablet, and then quickly hold down the volume up button. - or - - Turn on or restart the tablet, and then quickly hold down the volume down button. - or - - Turn on or restart the tablet, and then quickly hold down the Windows button. - 2.
+Tap f10. - 2.
 Select Security, and then follow the on-screen instructions.